sei-relativity/lesson-w07d01-group-git/README.md

 You only ever move code from dev to master when dev is in a working state.

 **NOTE- for your group projects, it may be easiest to create a branch called `your-name-dev` instead of seperate feature branches.
-For example, `marc-dev`**
+For example, `hazim-dev`**

 <br>